 Development of skills needed to establish and maintain effective helping relationships with clients.
 Integration of relapse prevention counseling in treatment.
-Prerequisite: ACED 101 or CDEP 101, ACED 201 or CDEP 120/201, ACED 122 or CDEP 122.
+Prerequisite: ACED 101 or CDEP 101, ACED 201 or CDEP 120/201, ACED 122 or CDEP 122, and consent of Instructional Unit.
 [GE]